hfelix3/Employeeroster/README.md

 n/a

 # Usage
-This application contains employee information in tables
+This application contains is meant to save business data in tables helping to track departments, roles, employees, and salaries.

 # License